pettijohn/func-cs/README.md

 Average of 10,000 iterations each, includes cold & warm.
 Functions called in round robin (one call to each, then repeat) in case the CPU throttles as the test drags on.
 Cold start table is fifty invocation of each method (restart the `func` process each time).
 I repeated these tests and, while the numbers varied from run to run, the pattern held true: inproc was fastest, native was slightly slower, and isolated was a bit slower yet.

 I assume that In-Process wins because, despite Native AOT's performance benefits, In-Process can just pass an object pointer for each function call as opposed to the overhead of out-of-process HTTP over a pipe.
+I don't know why, in my expensive scenario, which runs the same computation in a loop, in-proc does so well.
 Native AOT *may* be a better fit for cases where the compute cost is considerably higher than the cost of out-of-process HTTP.
 I also didn't measure memory consumption, so Native AOT *may* be less expensive in some cases as well.

+### Result set 1 - Typical CRUD API compute

+The Function executes ClassThatDoesSomeWork once.

 | Method | Average response (ms) 10k runs | StdDev |
 |-|-|-|